MadK132/EndProject/README.md

 Model: Handles the core business logic, such as managing the book inventory, borrowing and returning books, and keeping track of users.

-View: Represents the user interface (UI) where users interact with the system.
-Although a basic CLI is used here, the system can easily be extended to a graphical user interface (GUI) in the future by simply modifying the View.

 Controller: Manages user input, communicates with the Model to process data, and updates the View.